Raising Chickens in Georgia: 2026 Laws & Best Breeds

 What's the best time to start chickens in Georgia?

-Can chickens handle Georgia summers?
+Can chickens handle Georgia summers without air conditioning?

 Georgia is a great state for backyard chickens.
 The mild winters mean less cold-weather hassle, the growing season provides excellent foraging, and the backyard chicken community across the state is active and welcoming.
 Just respect the summer heat, know your local laws, and build a predator-proof setup.